 David A. Hopkins joined the Boston College political science department in 2010.
-His research and teaching interests include American political parties and elections, the U.S. Congress, voting behavior, public opinion, and research methods.
+His research and teaching interests include American political parties and elections, the U.S. Congress, voting behavior, public opinion, media and culture, and research methods.

-Professor Hopkins has written about contemporary political issues for news outlets such as the New York Times, Washington Post, and Vox, and he frequently serves as an expert commentator on American politics for international, national, and Boston-area media organizations.
+Professor Hopkins has written about contemporary political issues for news organizations such as the New York Times, Washington Post, and Vox, and he frequently serves as an expert commentator on American politics for international, national, and Boston-area newspapers, magazines, websites, radio and television programs, and podcasts.
 He blogs regularly about current events at honestgraft.com and can be found on Twitter at @DaveAHopkins.

 Red Fighting Blue: How Geography and Electoral Rules Polarize American Politics.
 New York: Cambridge University Press, 2017.

 Asymmetric Politics: Ideological Republicans and Group Interest Democrats (with Matt Grossmann).
 New York: Oxford University Press, 2016.